Jimmy-Z/potato-routing/README.md

 			* Apply
 * we can now test if routing/DNS are working:
 	* on a test host, manually set gateway and DNS to `192.168.0.2`
-	* https://www.ipip.net should show we're connected directly
+	* https://www.ipip.net should show we're connected directly (via ISP).
-	* https://ipaddress.com should show we're connected via VPN
+	* https://ipaddress.com should show we're connected via VPN.
 * DHCP server:
 	* `apt install dnsmasq`
 	* `/etc/dnsmasq.conf`
-	* (important) stop DHCP on the main router.
+	* (important) stop/disable DHCP server on the main router.
 	* `systemctl restart dnsmasq;systemctl status dnsmasq`
 * test if DHCP is working:
 	* on that test host, set it back to DHCP.
-	* on other hosts, disable/enable the adapter/Wi-Fi.
+	* on other hosts, disable then enable ethernet adapter or Wi-Fi.
+		* (Windows) `ipconfig /renew` won't work since DHCP server changed.